mcallistertad/embedded-client/README.md

  * 'SKY_AUTH_RETRY_16HR' delay for 16 hours
  * 'SKY_AUTH_RETRY_1D' delay for 1 day (24 hours)
  * 'SKY_AUTH_RETRY_30D' delay for 30 days
 #### Simple Key based
 If the user has chosen to use the library in this mode, there are a few features that are not available, these are noted in the remainder of the document with (TBR only).
-Authentication errors will result in an error being returned, and sky_errno set to `SKY_ERROR_SERVER_ERROR`.
+Authentication errors will result in an error being returned, and sky_errno set to `SKY_ERROR_AUTH`.

 ### Client Configuration